 Extra Crispy Baked Tofu

-The tricks you need to make baked tofu extra crispy on the outside, while pillowy soft on the inside.
+The tricks you need to know to make extra crispy baked tofu: crisp on the outside, while pillowy-soft on the inside.

 - 1 (14 ounce) block extra-firm tofu